All Episodes

 Well, what's clear is we're just making one mistake upon mistake upon mistake.

-And the framework agreement, North Korea would allow inspectors into their sights, but they'd also be allowed to keep their nuclear fuel rods, which is what they wanted because that's what could be used to make weapons for an unspecified number of years.
+And the framework agreement, North Korea would allow inspectors into their sites, but they'd also be allowed to keep their nuclear fuel rods, which is what they wanted because that's what could be used to make weapons for an unspecified number of years.

 So the North Koreans get the money, the bribe doesn't work, and now they're threatening the world with a possible incineration of certain places.

-Uh Harry Casianis is with us.
+Harry Kazianis is with us.

-He's director of defense studies at the Center for National Interest, and Lieutenant Colonel Buzz Patterson, he carried the nuclear football under Bill Clinton.
+And Lieutenant Colonel Buzz Patterson, he carried the nuclear football under Bill Clinton.

 I've got to believe he believed that.

-I don't think he purposely did it.
+I don't think he purposefully did it.

 Yeah, I think he did at the time, Sean.

-Uh we knew in ninety six, ninety seven, ninety-eight that they weren't playing playing by the rules.
+We knew in 96, 97, 98 that they weren't playing by the rules.

-And doesn't that run the risk now that he starts firing into South Korea and Japan and and God knows if he'd launch a nuclear weapon because nobody knows how insane this guy is.
+And doesn't that run the risk now that he starts firing into South Korea and Japan and God knows if he'd launch a nuclear weapon?

-And let me just give you a quick example.
+And let me just give you a quick example because I think this will illustrate the point.

 As you pointed out in the earlier segment, the North Koreans are going to test an ICBM.